 Politicians in Space

 Considering how NASA has refused to explain how it picked those nine companies, you can only deduce that it is a cronyist arrangement – an executive’s friend’s brother is the nephew of a higher-up who has a son sitting in elected office.
 The right often talks about the benefits of P3s (public-private partnerships), but they are typically crony in nature, and still take money from the taxpayer, handing it off to million-dollar enterprises.
 President Trump generally has warned about the dangers of P3s.

 The price-tag for these moon partnerships is a couple of billion of dollars, and the cost for space wars will also be in the billions.
 This is capital taken directly out of the private market and then allocated to wasteful projects and superfluous schemes.
 If the government is so inclined to allocate billions, then why not embark upon this venture instead?
 Send politicians to space.

-Now that’s a long-term investment that would yield tremendous dividends and savings!We value your comments!
-Please weigh in on our comment section below.
+Now that’s a long-term investment that would yield tremendous dividends and savings!Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com